apaz-cli/daisho/daic/grammar/parsing.md

 # The Algorithm:
   * Tokenize, Parse
     * These steps are handled by pgen.
 The output is an abstract syntax tree with tokens in it.
+The fact that it has tokens in it is not important, except for the language server implementation.

   * Resolve Self
+    * Traverse the tree, keeping track of what Self is supposed to be (the last type definition encountered in a parent node).
+Replace all instances of that token with what it's supposed to be.

   * Monomorphize
     * Traverse the tree, and make another tree of all the template definitions and replacement sites.